Forensicom/Bootcamp/README.md

 # Module 1 Challenge - Gagnon (Due Feb 27)

-## League, Inc. (www.league.com), A Canadian FinTech Company Revolutionizing Healthcare
+## League, Inc., A Canadian FinTech Company Revolutionizing Healthcare

-League was founded June 4, 2014 and incorporated June 12, 2014 by founder Michael Serbinis (www.linkedin.com/in/mserbinis/).
+League, Inc., (www.league.com) was founded June 4, 2014 and incorporated June 12, 2014 by founder Michael Serbinis (www.linkedin.com/in/mserbinis/).

 ### Funding
 League was funded by a total of 19 investors, with 4 investors (TDM, OMERS, Workday, Telus) currently serving as leads.
 At the end of 2021 the pre-money valuation of the financing priced League at $850 million USD, or $1.1 billion CAD, making it Canada’s newest tech unicorn.
+Disclosed funding rounds were as follows:
 * Nov 12, 2014 - Received seed funding ($4M) from OMERS Ventures
 * Jun 14, 2016 - Received Series A funding ($25M) from OMERS Ventures
 * Jul 24, 2018 - Received Series B funding ($62M) from Telus Ventures